Turquoise Stone: A North Star Gem

 the North Star Mine.

-lacks the color intensity to appeal to gem and jewelry buyers, the structural integrity to withstand cutting stresses, and the hardness necessary to polish nicely and endure jewelry wear.
-Turquoise is abundant on today’s jewelry market today because most of it is inferior material that has been treated to improve color, structure, or hardness.
+Almost all turquoise mined in the world today is not of gem quality.
+It lacks the color intensity to appeal to gem and jewelry buyers, the structural integrity to withstand cutting stresses, and the hardness necessary to polish nicely and endure jewelry wear.
+Turquoise is abundant on today’s Native American jewelry market today because most of it is inferior material that has been treated to improve color, structure, or hardness.

 Pure turquoise has a bright, clean, “robin’s-egg”-blue color.
 But varying quantities of iron and other metals that substitute for copper within its crystal lattice often shift this basic blue color toward green.